 From Burghorn it’s another 2 hours or so on to the end.
 This part is much easier and goes past a weather radar station with a giant ball on it, a restaurant called ‘Hochwacht’ (reopens in early 2020 after renovations) and takes you down into the tiny town of Dielsdorf.
 If you’re keen to reach the very top of Lägern, keep an eye on your map and on the left side of the track – the real peak seems to be in some castle ruins just off the left side of the track.
 If you’ve got to Hochwacht, you’ve gone too far!

-The Lägern ridge also seems to be part of a ‘Planetenweg’, which is a popular concept in Switzerland where the solar system is laid out to scale along a path.
-We didn’t pay much attention to it, but we think Pluto is at Burghorn with the rest of the solar system between there and the end point at Dielsdorf.
+The Lägern ridge is also part of a ‘Planetenweg’, which is a popular concept in Switzerland where the solar system is laid out to scale along a path.
+We didn’t pay much attention to it, but Pluto is at Burghorn with the rest of the solar system between there and Regensburg.
+You’ll find more details on this website (German only).

 Practical Information for this Hike